Ubu Roi: 21st century

 In Poland the play was adapted for the film Ubu Król (2003) by Piotr Szulkin, highlighting the grotesque nature of political life in Poland immediately after the fall of communism.

 The play was translated by David Ball in The Norton Anthology of Drama in 2010, and performed at the University of Virginia the same year.

 Inspired by the black comedy of corruption within Ubu Roi, the Puerto Rican absurdist narrative United States of Banana (2011) by Giannina Braschi dramatizes, with over-the-top grotesque flourishes of "pataphysics", the fall of the American Empire and the liberation of Puerto Rico.

 The play was adapted and directed by Dash Kruck as part of Vena Cava Production's 2013 mainstage season.
 Performed in Brisbane, Australia, the adaptation made cultural political references to Queensland's Premier Campbell Newman, even including him in the show's promotional poster.

 In 2013, the international theatre company Cheek by Jowl created a French-language production of Ubu Roi, directed by Declan Donnellan and designed by Nick Ormerod.
 The production was presented across Europe, Russia, the United-States and Mexico.
 It was live-streamed worldwide from the Lincoln Center in New York on 26 July 2015.
 According to The New York Times "the Cheek by Jowl production asks us to see Jarry’s play through the eyes of a sulky, moody, sexually tormented adolescent, who is pitilessly judgmental of his elders."

 In 2014, Toronto's One Little Goat Theatre Company produced Ubu Mayor: A Harmful Bit of Fun, combining the merde-filled sensibilities of Ubu Roi with the internationally renowned antics, absurdities and obscenities of Toronto's mayor Rob Ford and his brother Doug.

 In 2016, the play was adapted by Jared Strange into UBU ROY: An American Tale, an updated version of the original play through the lens of the 2016 United States presidential election.
 The show opened November 3, 2016, in Lubbock, Texas, as the Lubbock Community Theatre's first play in their "LCT After Dark" season.

 In 2020, the play was adapted and set in modern-day Tasmania, taking place on a purpose-built stage in the Cataract Gorge.

 In 2020, the play was also adapted into a musical by Kneehigh Theatre company.

-In February 2020, the Vernal & Sere Theatre staged a world-premiere adaptation in Atlanta, Georgia called UBU, which imagined the titular character of King Ubu as a principal walking the halls of a quintessential American school and called into question the fundamental system by which the United States governs and instructs its citizenry.

-References in popular culture
+In 2021, the play was condensed and adapted by Jen Silverman under the title Ubu Anew (A Play for Strange People) and is featured in Silverman's collection Real American Dinner Party & Other Short Plays.

+In literature and the arts

 In 1923, the Dadaist pioneer Max Ernst produced a painting entitled Ubu Imperator.

+Between 1952 and 1953, the King Ubu Gallery existed at 3119 Fillmore Street in San Francisco.
+Founded by Robert Duncan, Jess Collins, and Harry Jacobus, the gallery was an important institution until it was replaced by the Six Gallery, where Allen Ginsberg first read "Howl."